 When you encounter suspicious activity that involves FPL's name or likeness:

 - Ask to see the photo identification badge or work request number from suspicious individuals on your property who claim to be FPL employees or FPL contractors

-- Call us at the phone number listed at the bottom of your FPL bill or Contact Usonline to verify whether the individuals are truly FPL employees or FPL contractors
+- Contact Usat the phone number listed at the bottom of your FPL bill to verify whether the individuals are truly FPL employees or FPL contractors

 - Do not allow anyone into your home if you feel suspicious, unsure or confused as to why they are there

 - Do not provide personal information over the phone unless you called us

 - Ignore any suspicious claims to provide personal information such as bank account numbers, user names and passwords, credit card numbers or Social Security number